tenox7/wfm/README.md

 # WFM - Web File Manager

-WFM is a lightweight web based file manager.
-It allows to perform basic file and folder operations such as upload, download, rename, move, delete files and organize directory tree structure.
-Text, markup and markdown files can be edited directly in the browser.
-WFM can also create and open bookmarks, link and shortcut files, list inside archives and ISO files.
+WFM is a lightweight web based, file manager.
+You can use it as a web interface for a NAS box, FTP server, a "personal cloud", document sharing site or a lightweight CMS.
+It allows to perform basic file and folder operations such as download, upload, rename, move, delete files and organize directory tree structure.
+Text files, such as markup and markdown files can be edited directly in the browser.
+WFM can also create and open bookmarks, link and shortcut files, etc.

 ![wfm screenshot](screenshot.png "WFM Screenshot")

 ## Usage

-You can use it as a web interface for a NAS box, FTP server, a "personal cloud", document sharing site or a lightweight CMS.
-The app can also serve static html files from a directory which you can manage as an admin.
-See usage scenarios for more information.

 WFM is a standalone service with it's own web server.
 No need for Apache, Nginx, PHP, etc.
 It runs directly from `systemd`, `sysvinit`, `launchd`, `rc` or Docker.